 - Dash ground nutmeg

 - 1/8 teaspoon almond extract

-- Preheat oven to 325°.
-In a small saucepan, heat milk until bubbles form around sides of pan.
-In a small bowl, whisk eggs, sugar, salt and nutmeg.
-Remove milk from heat; stir a small amount of hot milk into egg mixture.
-Return all to pan, stirring constantly.
+- In a small saucepan, heat milk until bubbles form around sides of pan.
+In a small bowl, whisk the eggs, sugar, salt and nutmeg.
+Remove milk from the heat; stir a small amount of hot milk into egg mixture.
+Return all to the pan, stirring constantly.
 Stir in extracts.

 - Transfer to nine 4-oz. ramekins.
 Place cups in a baking pan; add 1 in. of boiling water to pan.
-Bake, uncovered, 25-30 minutes or until center is just set (mixture will jiggle).
-Remove ramekins from water bath; cool 10 minutes.
+Bake, uncovered, at 325° for 25-30 minutes or until center is just set (mixture will jiggle).
+Remove ramekins from water bath; cool for 10 minutes.
 Refrigerate until chilled.
 Yield: 9 servings.